tomnotthomas/Docu.ai/README.md

 ![ScreenRecording2024-02-10at14 57 16-ezgif com-speed](https://github.com/tomnotthomas/docu.ai/assets/126760913/7407cb07-e87a-47c1-ae65-fc863cea1fa0)

+*Note: Processing your document takes some time.
+Allow a few seconds(20seconds) to pass until you switch from "Hochladen" to the Dashboard.*

+For people who are interested in understanding how it works under the hood, go to [Logic Page](LOGIC.md)
 ## Introduction

 This Proof of Concept (POC) is developed for a large fintech company with the aim to automate document checks against specific criteria.
 We leverage Amazon's machine learning algorithms, specifically **AMAZON Textract**, to extract and analyze data from documents.
 The goal is to assess the feasibility of creating an automated solution versus purchasing an existing one.